kahst/BirdNET-Analyzer/README.md

 Status updates should be visible in 'Status' text area.

 <b>NOTE</b>: You can easily adjust the interface by editing `gui/index.html` and `gui/style.css`.
 Feel free to submit your udated (possibly better looking) version through a pull request.

+## Training

+The process of training BirdNET can be extremely time-consuming and may not be practical for certain specific applications such as recognizing a single species.
+To create your own models, we suggest using [koogu](https://github.com/shyamblast/Koogu), which simplifies the training process considerably.
+All that is needed is a list of audio files and the corresponding species names, organized in folders with folder names as labels.

 ## Funding